Going off grid: Computationally efficient inference for log-Gaussian Cox processes: Examples

-In this case study we deal with a standard application of spatial point process models: species association with soil properties in tropical rainforests.
-The complete data set consists of the location of all trees with diameter at breast height of 1cm or greater of a total of $319$ species within a 50 ha plot in a rainforest plot on Barro Colorado Island in Panama that has never been logged.
-We model the large spatial pattern formed by 4294 trees of species \textit{Protium tenuifolium}, shown in Figure \ref{rain.dat}, relative to the covariate phosphorus \citep{hubbellal:05,hubbellal:99,condit:98}.
-The plot on Barro Colorado Island is only one plot within a network of a large network of 50 ha plots that have been established as part of an international effort to understand species survival and coexistence in biodiverse ecosystems \citep{burslemal:01}.
+This case-study is a standard application of spatial point processes, associating species with soil properties in tropical rainforests.
+The complete data set consists of the location of all trees with diameter at breast height of 1cm or greater, for a total of $319$ tree species within a 50 ha rainforest plot on Barro Colorado Island in Panama that has never been logged.
+We model the large spatial pattern formed by 4294 trees of species \textit{Protium tenuifolium}, shown in Fig.~\ref{rain.dat}, relative to the covariate phosphorus, which is given on an interpolated grid \citep{John2007,hubbellal:99,condit:98}.
+The plot on Barro Colorado Island is only one plot within a large network of 50 ha plots t established as part of an international effort to understand species survival and coexistence in species-rich ecosystems \citep{burslemal:01}.

-Data sets with a similar structure have recently been analysed in the literature both with descriptive \citep{lawal:09} and model-based approaches \citep{art399, waagepetersenal:09, wiegandal:07}. \citet{art451} as well as \citet{tech94} use INLA to fit a log-Gaussian Cox process to similar data, while \citet{illianalb:11} fit a joint model to both the pattern and covariates.
-In this paper we fit a simple model, where the latent field is given by where $\mu$ is a constant mean, $P(s)$ is a spatially varying covariate describing the level of phosphorus in the soil and $x(s)$ is an SPDE model with $\alpha=2$.
-For the purpose of comparison, we fit a lattice model with linear predictor where $\mm{1}$ is a vector of ones, $\mm{P}$ is a phosphorous covariate, $\mm{x}$ is a CAR(2) model.
-Both of the models required around $12$ seconds to run in \texttt{R-INLA}.
-The posterior means for the spatial random effects are shown in Figure \ref{forest:means} and they are approximately the same.
-The posteriors for the effect of soil phosphorous on the location of trees are shown in Figure \ref{rain.P}.
+Data sets with a similar structure have been analysed both with descriptive \citep{lawal:09} and model-based approaches \citep{art399, waagepetersenal:09, wiegandal:07}.
+Integrated nested Laplace approximation can be used to fit a log-Gaussian Cox process to similar data, and also to a joint model of the pattern and covariates \citep{art451,illianalb:11}.
+For illustration, we fit a simple model, where the latent field is $ Z(s) = \mu + \beta P(s) + x(s) $, where $\mu$ is a constant mean, $P(s)$ is a spatially varying covariate describing the level of phosphorus in the soil and $x(s)$ is an approximately intrinsic stochastic partial differential equation model with $\kappa = 0.0014$, which corresponds to a range much larger than the spatial domain.
+The parameter $\log(\tau)$ is assigned a vague Gaussian prior distribution with mean zero and variance $1000$.

+For comparison, we fit a lattice model with linear predictor $ z = \mu 1 + \beta P + x, $ where $1$ is a vector of ones, $P$ the phosphorus concentration, $x\sim N(0,\tau^{-1}Q^{-1})$ is an intrinsic second-order conditional autoregression \citep{book80} and $\tau \sim Ga(1,10^{-5})$.
+Both models required around $25$ seconds to fit in \texttt{R-INLA}.
+The posterior means for the spatial random effects are shown in Fig.~\ref{forest:means} and are centred at the same location.
+We believe the difference between the posterior distributions can be accounted for by the different prior distributions for $x$ and the different precision parameters.
+The posterior distribution for the effect of soil phosphorus on the locations of trees are shown in Fig.~\ref{rain.P}.